 Here are some things you’ll need before the installation:

-- A domain – A short one would be perfect but it’s hard to get these days.
-If you are thinking of getting a really short domain name, we suggest you try your luck on country code top-level domains like .at, .lv, .ly, etc with domain.nr.
+A really short one would be ideal, but it’s hard to get these days.
+If you are thinking of getting a really short domain name, we suggest you try your luck on country code top-level domains like .at, .lv, .ly, etc.

-- PHP Supported account – YOURLS runs on PHP, so you will need to make sure the server (dedicated or shared hosting) supports PHP 4.3 and MYSQL 4.1 and above with
+YOURLS runs on PHP, so you will need to make sure the server (dedicated or shared hosting) supports PHP 7.4 and MYSQL 5 and above with

 Read more about YOURLS requirements.

-Download the latest version of YOURLS.
-Unzip it and fire up your favorite text editor.
-We are about to do some configurations.
+- Get a copy of the latest version of YOURLS.
+Unzip it and fire up your favorite text editor as we are about to do some configurations.

 - Mandatory settings you’ll need to change are: